Nautical Signal Flags

 Our Jewelry

 Nautical Signal Flags have always been considered striking, being composed of geometric patterns and primary colors.
-It is increasingly popular now to string together the flags for ship decoration on special occasions.
+It is increasingly popular now to string the flags together for ship decoration on special occasions.
 Here in the store, we use signal flags as a base for our entirely customizable line of jewelry.
-Our signal flag charms are beautifully made in Rhode Island of enamel and sterling silver.
+Our signal flag charms are beautifully made in Rhode Island of sterling silver and epoxy.
 Most people enjoy wearing either their

 Here's How it Works